act-rules/act-rules.github.io/_rules/heading-accessible-name-ffd0e9.md

 Some assistive technologies may hide headings with empty [accessible name][] from the users.
 This depends both on the user agent and how the [accessible name][] was computed (the [accessible name and description computation][] is not clear concerning which characters should be trimmed) and of the assistive technology itself.
 Hence, there are cases where the outcome of this rule is _failed_, but users of certain assistive technology and browser combinations will not experience an issue.

+**Note**: Completely empty headings (`<h1></h1>`) seem to be consistently ignored by assistive technologies.
+However, they fail [Technique H42: Using h1-h6 to identify headings][tech h42] (by using heading markup for content which is not heading).
+Moreover, they may be rendered on screen (by breaking flow content, or because of custom styling), thus causing concerns for sighted users.
+Therefore, this rule also fails on these.

 ## Background

 - [Understanding Success Criterion 1.3.1: Info and Relationships][usc131]
 - [Understanding Success Criterion 2.4.6: Headings and Labels][usc246]
+- [Technique H42: Using h1-h6 to identify headings][tech h42]

 ## Test Cases